awslabs/amazon-s3-find-and-forget/docs/PRODUCTION_READINESS_GUIDELINES.md

 We recommend starting to evaluate the solution by deploying it in a test account with a sample of your dataset.
-After configuring the solution, identify a set of queries to run on your dataset before and after [running a Deletion Job].
+After configuring the solution, identify a set of queries to run against your dataset before and after [running a Deletion Job].

 > **Note:** You don't need to have a full copy of each dataset, but we recommend
 > to have at least the same schema in order to make sure the test queries are as
 > close to production as possible.

+## 4. Run your test queries

 These are examples of test queries: